Chart Color Schemes

 Taylors Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Taylors Hill's cultural diversity is notable, with 36.8% of its population born overseas and 48.0% speaking a language other than English at home.
-Christianity is the predominant religion in Taylors Hill, accounting for 60.4% of the population.
-The 'Other' religious category comprises 3.0% of Taylors Hill's population, compared to 5.6% across Greater Melbourne.
+Taylors Hill has a high level of cultural diversity, with 36.8% of its population born overseas and 48.0% speaking a language other than English at home.
+Christianity is the predominant religion in Taylors Hill, making up 60.4% of the population.
+The most notable overrepresentation is seen in the 'Other' category, which comprises 3.0% of the population compared to Greater Melbourne's 5.6%.

 Frequently Asked Questions - Diversity